metalichen/metalichen.github.io/_pages/teaching.md

 Mentoring
 ======
 In Winter 2020, I started co-supervising Samantha Pederson, an undergraduate researcher at the Spribille Lab.
 Samantha did a term project on lichen inhabiting Tremella, and presented a poster at the Canadian Botanical Association Virtual Meeting in June 2020.
-Currently, we are working together on another project
+Currently, we are working together on another project.

 ![teaching1](http://metalichen.github.io/images/teaching1.jpg)
 A group of students of the field course somewhere on an island in the White Sea